scalameta/scalafmt/readme.md

 This project is under active development and is far from production ready.

 Main issues:

-* Can't format large files (200+ LOC) in less than 200ms.
+* Still slow for some files with large bodies inside term applications.
-* Occasionally produces invalid code.
+* The output is not always aesthetically pleasing (fixing performance issues first).

 ### Documentation
 For now, [the tests](core/src/test/resources) are the most up-to-date documentation.